shipengcheng1230/MLOC/README.md

     └── tables
 ```

+A brief summary of this program is as below:
-`Docs` contains all the related references and manuals. `MNF utilities` contains functionalities for transforming ISC bulletin to `.mnf` format. `mloc utilities` contains functionalities for **MLOC** processing procedures. `mloc_gfortran` and `mloc_intel` contain `makefile` for building `mloc` program from source code listed under `mloc_src`. `mloc_working` will be your primary working directory, in which `table` has all the geological models used by this program.
+- `Docs` contains all the related references and manuals.
+- `MNF utilities` contains functionalities for transforming ISC bulletin to `.mnf` format.
+- `mloc utilities` contains functionalities for **MLOC** processing procedures.
+- `mloc_gfortran` and `mloc_intel` contain `makefile` for building `mloc` program .
+- `mloc_src` contains the source code.
+- `mloc_working` will be your primary working directory, in which `table` has all the geological models used by this program.

-Compile source code and any other utilities, for example using `gfortran`:
+Now compile source code and any other utilities, for example using `gfortran`:

 ```Shell
 cd mloc_gfortran && make && cp ./mloc_g ../mloc_working